U.S., Britain to Seek Russia's Suspension From UN Rights Council

 talks," he said.Journalists over the weekend found corpses in civilian clothes, some with their hands bound, in the town of Bucha outside

-the head."The scale of the killings is still being pieced together, but Ukrainian prosecutor general Iryna Venediktova said 410 civilian
+back of the head."The scale of the killings is still being pieced together, but Ukrainian prosecutor general Iryna Venediktova said 410

-bodies had been recovered so far.The UN's human rights chief Michelle Bachelet said the images from Bucha point to "possible war crimes."The
+civilian bodies had been recovered so far.The UN's human rights chief Michelle Bachelet said the images from Bucha point to "possible war

-Kremlin denied Russian forces killed civilians, and alleged that the images of dead bodies in Bucha are "fakes."Suspending Russia from the
+crimes."The Kremlin denied Russian forces killed civilians, and alleged that the images of dead bodies in Bucha are "fakes."Suspending

-two-thirds majority, which the United States and Britain believe they can secure.Such an action has been taken in the past against
+the required two-thirds majority, which the United States and Britain believe they can secure.Such an action has been taken in the past

-Libya.Asked at the daily UN press briefing about UN Secretary-General Antonio Guterres' position on suspending Russia from the Human Rights
+against Libya.Asked at the daily UN press briefing about UN Secretary-General Antonio Guterres' position on suspending Russia from the Human

-Council, his deputy spokesman Farhan Haq appeared embarrassed."We will leave it to the member states to decide," he said."What the worry has
+Rights Council, his deputy spokesman Farhan Haq appeared embarrassed."We will leave it to the member states to decide," he said."What the

-been on this side is the precedent being set," he added, declining to explain further."Russia should not have a position of authority in
+worry has been on this side is the precedent being set," he added, declining to explain further."Russia should not have a position of

-that body, nor should we allow Russia to use its seat on the Council as a tool of propaganda to suggest they have a legitimate concern about
+authority in that body, nor should we allow Russia to use its seat on the Council as a tool of propaganda to suggest they have a legitimate

 This is not normal